10 Free And Easy Ways To Promote Your Articles Online

-Whenever you publish new articles or posts, the job isn’t finished.
+Whenever you publish new articles or blog posts, your job isn’t over.

-You might write posts for your blog, guest posts on other blogs, or publish on an online platform.
+You could write posts for your blog, guest posts on other blogs, or publish them on an online platform.

 In all of these cases, you should have a content promotion strategy that you will use for every new article.